clockcpp/HairSpring/README.md

 # INDEV: This library is not completely completed and we are making more features for it.
 __Development Progress: [++++|-------]37%__
+Currently we met some *technical* problem and we are still woring hard for this.

 # HairSpring
 A 2D library for cpp console games,